 Side-impact collisions happen when one vehicle crashes into the side of another vehicle.
 Although known as broadside collisions or T-bone accidents, side-impact collisions can lead to serious injuries or death.

 If you or a loved one were hurt in a side-impact collision, you might be eligible for compensation.
 Call John Foy & Associates today to discuss your legal options during a free consultation.
-We’ll answer your questions and go over how our side-impact collisions lawyers might be able to assist you.
+We’ll answer your questions and go over how our side-impact collision lawyers might be able to assist you.

 Side-Impact Collision Causes